gdm413229/swwmgz_m/ExtendedLore.md

 - 2049: The clearly senile Dr. Locke attempts to take over the world.
   Surrenders a couple days later during the counter-attack.
 - 2054: Ryuji Miyamoto passes away.
-- 2066: Elena "Ellen" Yanikov XVI is born.
+- 2066: Elena "Ellen" Yanikov XXI is born.
 - 2068: The Nukuri go through their seventh world war in their home planet.
   Zanaveth II and her wife move to Sankaideriha for the time being.
 - 2070: Ashley invites Saya to Sankaideriha, they come across Zanaveth II and